 Saving California's Kelp Forest May Depend On Eating Purple Sea Urchins

 A favorite dish for purple sea urchins living off the coast of California is kelp.
 Problem is, those kelp forests are shrinking dramatically and that's hurting the marine ecosystem.
-So a group of scientists ran an experiment to see if these sea urchins can become a top menu item themselves.
+So a group of scientists ran an experiment to see if these sea urchins can themselves become a top menu item.

 Just off the Monterey Peninsula, a boat sways in the ocean.
 Three divers get ready to jump in.
 They're students from Moss Landing Marine Laboratories, a graduate school for marine scientists.
-The assignment, count purple sea urchins.
+The assignment: Count purple sea urchins.

 "Catch you on the flip side," says Shelby Penn.